Infectious Medical Waste definition

 More Definitions of Infectious Medical Waste

-Infectious Medical Waste means a solid or liquid waste that contains pathogens of sufficient virulence and quantity that exposure to the waste of a susceptible host could result in an infectious disease.
+Infectious Medical Waste means a solid waste that contains pathogens of sufficient virulence and quantity that exposure to the waste of a susceptible host could result in an infectious disease.
 Infectious medical waste shall include but not be limited to any and all of the following:

 Infectious Medical Waste means specimen cultures from medical and pathological laboratories, cultures and stocks of infectious agents from research and industrial laboratories, wastes from the production of biologicals and live or attenuated vaccines and culture dishes and devices used to transfer, inoculate and mix cultures;